 The most common of all causes of foot injuries are due to slip, trip, or falling due to a public pavement or pathway that has been insufficiently maintained.
 If the maintenance is someone else’s responsibility, and you get injured after a slip, trip or fall, then you should be able to claim compensation due to this negligence.

-The same would apply if you were to slip, trip or fall in any commercial property or other public place for example.
+The same would apply if you were to slip, trip or fall in any commercial property or other public places, for example.
 If you sustain an injury and it was due to an accident that wasn’t your fault, then you may be entitled to claiming compensation for damages.

 Foot injuries in the workplace can occur due to many different possible accidents occurring.
 In accordance with the Health and Safety at Work Act 1974 employers are expected to provide a safe working environment for their employees by following a number of different requirements and procedures.
 If you have injured your foot at work and it is due to the employer’s negligence, then you can file a claim for compensation for a foot injury.